 An Athens food tour for example may serve participants with Greek food such as fried cheese (saganaki) or bouyiourdi (baked cheese) that an IBS sufferer or lactose-intolerant individual could not eat.
 Provided you let the company know in advance, they will find an alternative for you.

 Before you board a flight or embark on a jam-packed travel day, be mindful of what you eat.
-Try to eat familiar foods that are free from dairy, spice, and high-fiber legumes to minimise your chance of getting sick.
+Try to eat familiar foods that are free from dairy, spice, and high-fiber legumes to minimize your chance of getting sick.
 A plate of vindaloo and a bottle of wine, for instance, would be a bad idea before a long haul flight!

 It is smart to take additional precautions when packing for your trip.
 If you are especially nervous, you can consult with your Doctor before departure for any additional advice or prescriptive medication.

 Sometimes you can tuck into a meal that does not contain any of your trigger foods and STILL get sick.
 Witchcraft!
-As is the joy (!) of living with IBS.
+Such is the joy of living with IBS.

 When you are traveling with IBS, try to stick to eating lighter meals.
 Follow the mantra of little and often.